openfact/openfact-plus/PRECONDITIONS.md

 bash <(curl -s https://raw.githubusercontent.com/openfact/openfact-platform/master/install.sh)
 ```

-* if you want to install a specific version of the [openfact system template](http://central.maven.org/maven2/io/openfact/platform/packages/openfact-system/) then you can pass it on the command line as an argument.
+* if you want to install a specific version of the [clarksnut system template](http://central.maven.org/maven2/io/openfact/platform/packages/openfact-system/) then you can pass it on the command line as an argument.
 Or add the argument `local` to use a local build.

 ### Accept the insecure URLs in your browser